BRISBANE & ONLINE IN AUSTRALIA

 Maybe you're working in community services and finding yourself wrestling more with systemic barriers than with the client work itself.

-Or perhaps you're beginning to question whether purely cognitive, top-down approaches are enough for the people you support.
+Or perhaps you're beginning to question whether purely cognitive, top-down approaches are enough for the people you support, and how to work experientially, and from bottom-up approaches, as well as working with intersecting identities and experiences.

-You want someone who has walked this path too, to ask curious questions and help you think it all through.
-Someone to hold relational space for you to be open and reflexive in your practice.
+If you know there's more to good therapy than choosing the "right" intervention, and if you want someone who has walked this path too… to ask curious questions and help you think it all through… Someone to hold relational space for you to be open and reflexive in your practice.
 And, to find your own answers that align with your values, your heart, and professional role.

 That's what this supervision is about.